Published April 9, 2013

 …and apparently horsemeat is all the rage which raises the question what does happen to all them horses that get knackered and shot at Ascot?

 This was an attempt, on my part, to be funny.
-Today however in the lastest installment of horsemeat drama it has been reported that some of the horse carcasses used in the meat industry have been found to contain traces of Phenylbutazone (known as Bute), a type of painkiller.
+Today however in the latest installment of horsemeat drama it has been reported that some of the horse carcasses used in the meat industry have been found to contain traces of Phenylbutazone (known as Bute), a type of painkiller.
 Generally speaking animals ain’t given painkillers before a bolt is shot into their forehead or before they have their throats cut, so what the fuck?

 The BBC report on this ended with these sentences…